ashleychampagne/Web-Scraping-Toolkit/New York Times Scraping.md

 * Now you have everything set up to run these scripts!

 ### NYT API Key
 * You will also need an API key from the NYT.
-Follow the instructions to create a developer account.
+Follow the sign up process [here](https://developer.nytimes.com/) to create a developer account.
 Once you are signed in, go to the "My Apps" page [here.](https://developer.nytimes.com/my-apps)
 * Click the "+ New App" button in the top right corner.
 Give your project a name and make sure to Enable the Article Search API.
 Click save, and you should be brought to a screen that looks like this:
 ![NYT site](Images/NYT/nytsite.png)
 * Copy the API Key circled in the image above by clicking the little button with two squares to the right of it.
 Put this in a note document where it will be convenient to access.